The NIHR provides the support and facilities the NHS needs for first-class research by funding a range of infrastructure facilities.

 Patient Safety Translational Research Centres (PSTRCs)

 PSTRCs conduct and support research to investigate ways to improve the safety, quality and effectiveness of the services that the NHS provides to its patients.

-Translational Research Collaborations in Dementia and Rare Diseases (TRCs)
+Translational Research Collaborations (TRCs)